kenempempara/Frontend-hotel/README.md

 + Modern web browser

 ## 📁 File Structure

 hotel-frontend/
-├── index.html          # Main HTML file
+ + inex.html------ Main HTML file
-├── style.css          # All CSS styles
+ + style.css------ All CSS styles
-├── script.js          # JavaScript logic
-└── README.md          # This file
+ + script.js-------JavaScript logic

 ## 🎯 How to Use
 ### Adding a Room